Balvald/ArtemisScannerTracker/README.md

 1. Find your EDMC _plugins_ folder (In EDMC settings under _plugins_ you can click the button _Open_ to open the _plugins_ folder)
 2. Download the latest release.
 3. Unpack the _.zip_ archive of the latest release and move the _ArtemisScannerTracker_ folder into said _plugins_ folder. (folder may have a version number)
+4. Overwrite anything if there was an old version installed.

 You will need to re-start EDMC if EDMC was open while you installed the plugin.
 Otherwise just start EDMC